Hubbarus/RESTfulShortener/README.md

 2. Returns original URL by shortened one.
 3. Redirects user, when click on short URL to original one.

+To edit server and port go to application.properties.

 All shortened URL are unique and have TTL for 10 minutes.
-Data exchange in JSON format, for example:
+Data exchange is in JSON format, for example:

 1. PostMapping:
  {